aurestic/odoo-module-tools/README.md

 [repository_management](repository_management/)* | 8.0.0.1 | Manage external repositories.
 [module_external](module_external/)* | 8.0.0.1 | Upload and install modules from external sources.

-\**It is highly discouraged to install the same module using both ways.*
+\**Both methods should not be used interchangeably to install the same module.*

 Disclaimer